Angkor Wat Cambodia

 When you visit Angkor Wat and other temples in Cambodia, make sure you wear clothes that cover your knees and shoulders or you may cause offence.
 The Temples at Angkor Wat are important religious sites and inappropriate dress is not allowed.

-Carrying a sarong to tie around your waist or shoulders before entering a temple is a good idea.
+TIP: Carry a sarong to tie around your waist or shoulders before entering a temple.

 What NOT to do on a Cambodia Visit